OpenKneeboard/OpenKneeboard/docs/faq.md

 As a user, your best way forward is to look for help from the other tool, and consider pointing the developer towards [the developer FAQ for this](faq/third-party-developers.md#api-layers-that-manipulate-poses).

+## What settings do you recommend?

+I choose what the defaults are, so, the defaults ;)

 ## I have a question about a feature request

 See [the feature requests FAQ](faq/feature-requests.md).